cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 2. Understand the revision behavior in detail
 3. If the data is revised, we want to save all possible versions, even before our pipeline is fully up

-The data should be saved in raw form – do not do any processing.
+The data should be saved in _raw_ form – do not do any processing.
 Our own processing (cleaning, aggregation, normalization, etc) of the data may change as the pipeline code develops and doing any processing up front could make the historical data incompatible with the final procedure.

 Check back in a couple weeks to compare data versions for revisions.

-## Stage 1: Exploratory Analysis
+## Step 1: Exploratory Analysis

 The goal for exploratory analysis is to decide how the dataset does and does not fit our needs.
-This information will be used in the indicator documentation and will warn us about potential difficulties in the pipeline, so this should be done thoroughly!
+This information will be used in the [indicator documentation](https://cmu-delphi.github.io/delphi-epidata/api/covidcast_signals.html) and will warn us about potential difficulties in the pipeline, so this should be done thoroughly!
 Your goal is to become an expert on the ins and outs of the data source.

 While some of this process might have been done already (i.e. it was already decided that the data is useful),  it is still important to understand the properties of the dataset.
 The main objective during this stage is to understand what the dataset looks like in its raw format, establish what transformations need to be done, and create a basic roadmap to accomplish all later setup tasks.

-What you want to establish:
+**What you want to establish:**

 * Data fields that correspond to signals we want to report
 * Reporting lag and schedule